spercle/brinkley-docs/docs/model_g/manual/sec1/index.md

-Please see the typical de-coding of a Brinkley RV VIN below:
+Please see the typical decoding of a Brinkley RV VIN below:

 ![VIN breakdown](_page_13_Figure_6.jpeg)